 During the accreditation site visit, accreditation team members represent the Commission and the COA rather than their own institutions.
 As such, team members should identify themselves as a member of the Accreditation Team when introducing themselves to an institution’s constituencies.
 Effective accreditation site visits occur when team members focus exclusively on tasks required for the visit and are fully committed to providing an impartial and comprehensive review of an institution and its programs.
 In keeping with this, team members are not permitted to schedule any professional or personal activities during the team visit.

-The Commission staff or team lead will assign team members to focus on the unit (one or more of the Common Standards) or on two to three educator preparation programs.
-Team members assigned to review programs are usually reviewing programs organized into clusters consisting of teacher preparation programs (e.g., multiple subject, single subject, education specialist, adult education, etc.) or services programs (e.g., education administration, pupil personnel services, etc.).
+The Commission staff or team lead will assign team members to focus on the unit (one or more of the Common Standards) or on educator preparation programs.
+Team members assigned to review programs may be responsible for reviewing one to three “like” programs (e.g., multiple subject and single subject, or education specialist and related added authorizations, or services programs, etc.).
 Team members are expected to focus on interviews and documents that are relevant to their assigned standards or programs.
 As the visit progresses team members will share what they are learning about their assignments with the rest of the accreditation team.
 Accreditation teams work on a consensus basis.
 Team members are expected to participate throughout the visit in that spirit.
-Team members fulfill their responsibilities by participating in the following activities:
+Team members fulfill their responsibilities by participating in all of the following activities:

-Reviewing all documentation prior to the visit;
+Reviewing all evidence provided to the team prior to the visit;

 Participating in all team meetings;